style = cg or hftn or sd or quickmin or fire or fire/old or spin or spin/cg or spin/lbfgs

 Style quickmin is a damped dynamics method described in (Sheppard), where the damping parameter is related to the projection of the velocity vector along the current force vector for each atom.
 The velocity of each atom is initialized to 0.0 by this style, at the beginning of a minimization.

 Style fire is a damped dynamics method described in (Bitzek), which is similar to quickmin but adds a variable timestep and alters the projection operation to maintain components of the velocity non-parallel to the current force vector.
 The velocity of each atom is initialized to 0.0 by this style, at the beginning of a minimization.
+This style correspond to an optimized version described in (Guenole) that include different time integration schemes and defaults parameters.
+The default parameters can be modified with the command min_modify.

 The damped dynamic minimizers use whatever timestep you have defined via the timestep command.
 Often they will converge more quickly if you use a timestep about 10x larger than you would normally use for dynamics simulations.
+For fire, the default timestep is recommended to be equal to the one you would normally use for dynamics simulations.

 (Sheppard) Sheppard, Terrell, Henkelman, J Chem Phys, 128, 134106 (2008).
 See ref 1 in this paper for original reference to Qmin in Jonsson, Mills, Jacobsen.